-Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.
+Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during the course of litigation.
 There could also be public announcements of the results of hearings, motions or other interim proceedings or developments.
 If securities analysts or investors perceive these results to be negative, it could have a material adverse effect on the price of our common stock.

-We may be subject to claims that our employees, consultants or independent contractors have wrongfully used or disclosed confidential information of third parties.
+If we are subject to claims that our employees, consultants or independent contractors have wrongfully used or disclosed confidential information of third parties, we could incur substantial expenses.

 We employ individuals who were previously employed at other biotechnology or pharmaceutical companies.
 We may be subject to claims that we or our employees, consultants or independent contractors have inadvertently or otherwise used or disclosed confidential information of our employees' former employers or other third parties.
-We may also be subject to claims that former employers or other third parties have an ownership interest in our patents.
+We may also be subject to claims that former employers or other parties have an ownership interest in our patents.
 Litigation may be necessary to defend against these claims.
-There is no guarantee of success in defending these claims, and if we are successful, litigation could result in substantial cost and be a distraction to our management and other employees.
+We may not be successful in defending these claims, and if we are successful, litigation could result in substantial cost and be a distraction to our management and other employees.